Grand Rapids Family Involvement Schedule

 Social hall/study hall monitors are very important for keeping things fun and safe for all our kids.
-All students in the building without a parent/guardian must either be in class or social/study hall.
+All children must either be in class or social/study hall.
 Social hall/study hall monitors need to make sure all students are wearing their name badges and are in the right spot.
 You may be asked to help students put their belongings in the right place.
 Social hall monitors need to walk around to monitor students.
 Study hall monitors need to remind students to study quietly.
 Do not expect to work just with your own children or sit and read.
 Get to know the students!
 Be friendly and encouraging, but remind them to pick up their own trash, keep their stuff in the right place, and be respectful of other people and things.
 There are many expensive instruments that need to be kept safe.
 Help them clean up their own messes.
-Remind families that after 12pm, families need to put away tables and chairs when they are done with them.
+Remind families that after 1pm, families in the gym need to put away tables and chairs if they are done with them.
 We also need help supervising students in the hallways and holding doors open for those big instruments.
 Sometimes students also need reminders of proper dress code and behavior (no running in the halls!)

 Teacher's helpers are a coveted position!
 They get to listen to the group practice all year and can hear what their students are learning.
 They assist with taking attendance, collecting and recording practice records, handing out music, monitor and correct student behavior as needed, etc. Teacher's helpers may need to record students play their chair tests or challenges.
 They may also be asked to help their group during concerts as well.
 Please note this is a year-long commitment and counts as two slots.